sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Database_&_Connections_Design.md

 		},
 	}

+model logs table
+- note that model inputs are text. they can be all different types so we'll need to store it as text CREATE TABLE IF NOT EXISTS model_logs ( model_id TEXT, model_version TEXT,
+        model_inputs: TEXT,
+		model_result: TEXT,
+		model_error: TEXT,
+        event_datetime TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+    );

 # how to read/write to/from duckdb
 since we have to use a database service to get around locking duckdb files
 - NOTES ABOUT THIS DESIGN